Improving the voting experience of the U.S. presidential election

 Project duration: November 2022 - February 2023

-My responsibilities: discovery, user journey mapping, user research, service blueprint
+My responsibilities: discovery, user journey mapping, user research, service blueprint design

 My approach: Deep dive into the voting process, crafting personas/archetypes, and designing a seamless service blueprint.